 Petrol tank compartment has a natural ventilation system.
-The fuel tank compartment is ventilated by the natural flow of air through ventilation openings (figs. 9 and 10) to and from the atmosphere.
-These openings are located at the bow locker and rear side compartment.
+The fuel tank compartment is ventilated by the natural flow of air through ventilation openings (figs. 8, 9, 10) to and from the atmosphere.
+These openings are located at the bow locker, rear storage compartments and rear side compartment.